 Yes.
 However, it is not advised, especially if you are buying in a traditional auction with just 28 days to complete.
 Traditional auctions are more generous on time, but if you are buying via the traditional auction route then it is unlikely you will get a mortgage offer and subsequently, legal searches of which some councils are taking over 6 weeks to return.

-We assist our clients with buy to let mortgages in England, Wales, Scotland and Northen Ireland.
+We assist our clients with buy to let mortgages in England, Wales, Scotland and Northern Ireland.

-Lender Criteria: Not all mortgage lenders in the UK offer buy-to-let mortgages to Expats.
+Not all mortgage lenders in the UK offer buy-to-let mortgages to Expats.
 Those that do may have specific criteria for eligibility, such as a minimum income level, a history of UK property ownership, or a requirement for a UK bank account.
+Briskish Expats in Australia might face higher interest rates and additional fees compared to UK-based borrowers.
+It’s important to compare different mortgage offers and understand all associated costs, below are some considerations for UK Expat mortgages with applicants residing in Australia.

-Professional Advice: It’s highly recommended to seek advice from a mortgage broker or financial advisor who specialises in Expat mortgages.
+It’s highly recommended to seek advice from a mortgage broker or financial advisor such as Mortgage Lane, specialising in Expat mortgages.
 They can provide guidance on suitable lenders, mortgage products, and the application process.

 Yes, Expat lenders often have a minimum loan size for mortgages.
 A common minimum loan size for an Expat lender is typically around £100,000.
 However, at Mortgage Lane, we have access to a range of lenders, and some of them are willing to offer mortgages to Expats with a minimum loan size as low as £50,000.